 And make people happy, they will.

-The new shop is projected to open later this month (September).
 A fall grand opening celebration is in the works to include a ribbon-cutting, prizes and taste testing, and more.

 For more information, call 813-585-1703, visit the Peterbrooke website, or follow the shop on Facebook or Instagram.
 Peterbrooke Chocolatier is located in downtown Tampa, at 777 N. Ashley Drive in Skypoint.